ganorberg/data-structures-javascript/README.md

 ## Testing

 This library is 100% black box tested with 500+ unit tests.
-This means the test suite covers the public API and ignores implementation details (like private methods), which would lead to brittle tests and unnecessary re-work over time.
+This means the test suite covers the public API and ignores implementation details (like private methods), thereby avoiding brittle tests and unnecessary re-work over time.

 Unit tests follow AAA testing pattern (Arrange -> Act -> Assert).